-Pictured right is my own 60" span Edge 540 intended to take a glow plug engine, but I converted it to electric power.
-This kind of EP conversion is very commonplace now, and again it just goes to show how much the hobby has progressed in recent years - roll the clock back just a few years and converting such a plane to realistic electric power would have been a real struggle, and very expensive.
+Pictured right is my own 60" span Edge 540 intended to take an IC engine, but I converted it to electric power.
+This kind of EP conversion is very commonplace now, and again it just goes to show how much the hobby has progressed in recent years.
+Roll the clock back just a few years and converting such a plane to realistic electric power would have been a real struggle, and very expensive.

 Small is beautiful?